 - Preheat the oven to 500°F or higher.
 I usually go to 600°F.

-- Cut a 5-foot long rectangle of foil (needs to cover length of snook twice.
+- Cut a 5-foot long rectangle of foil (needs to cover length of the fish twice.
 So, if your snook is 30 inches, you’ll need 5 feet of foil.

 - Put a thin coat of olive oil on the foil where the snook will lay on top and put the foil on a thin metal pan for quickest result.
 Or use a glass pyrex pan, but it will take 5+ minutes longer to cook.